-The National Preparedness Goal (the Goal) defines what it means for the whole community to be prepared for all types of disasters and emergencies.
-The National Preparedness System is the instrument the Nation employs to build, sustain, and deliver core capabilities in order to achieve the Goal of a secure and resilient Nation.
-The FY 2017 NSGP plays an important role in the implementation of the National Preparedness System by supporting the development and sustainment of core capabilities.
+The FY 2018 NSGP plays an important role in the implementation of the National Preparedness System by supporting the development and sustainment of core capabilities.
 The core capabilities, outlined in the Goal are essential for the execution of the five mission areas-Prevention, Protection, Mitigation, Response, and Recovery-and the realization of a secure and resilient Nation.
 The development and sustainment of these core capabilities are not exclusive to any single organization, but rather require the combined effort of the whole community.
-The FY 2017 NSGP's allowable costs support efforts to build and sustain core capabilities across mission areas.
+The FY 2018 NSGP's allowable costs support efforts to build and sustain core capabilities across mission areas.
 For additional details on priorities and additional costs for this program, please refer to Appendix B - NSGP Priorities.

-B. Federal Award Information

-Award Amounts, Important Dates, and Extensions
+B. Federal Award Information Award Amounts, Important Dates, and Extensions